Five Ways to Get the Most Out of Music Lessons

 a) Time - Set the same time every day to practice so it becomes part of a routine or habit.
 This works particularly well for children.
 Generally, the earlier in the day the practicing can occur, the less reminding is required by parents to get the child to practice.

 c) Rewards - This works very well for both children and adult students.
 Some adults reward themselves with a cappuccino after a successful week of practicing.
 Parents can encourage children to practice by granting them occasional rewards for successful practicing.
-In our school we reward young children for a successful week of practice by placing stars next to their name on a student roster up on the wall for all to see.
+In our school we reward young children for a successful week of practice by giving them "gold coins" redeemable for little rewards.
 Praise tends to be the most coveted award.
-There just is nothing like a pat on the back for a job well done.
+There just is nothing like a good pat on the back for a job well done.
 Sometimes we all have a week with little practicing.
-In that case there is always next week.
+In that case, there is always next week.

 5. Use Recognized Teaching Materials